overextended/cfxlua-vscode/README.md

 	- `npm install -g ts-node`
 	- `npm install -g typescript`
 - Once all dependencies have been installed, execute `npm run start` and follow the prompts
+- You will want to build CFX as well as game natives
 - Once the files have been built, move them to `cfxlua-vscode/library/natives`

 ![image](https://user-images.githubusercontent.com/65407488/141656539-77221fb4-6ed7-4352-8a5b-cdc1c02de8fd.png)